Pricing

 Backlinks directly influence PageRank calculations.
 A dofollow link from a DA 70+ publication sends measurable authority to the linked page.
 That authority helps the page rank for competitive keywords in Google’s organic results.

 No amount of unlinked mentions replicates this.
-Google’s John Mueller confirmed in a 2023 Google Office Hours session that unlinked brand mentions do not pass SEO value the way backlinks do.
+Google’s John Mueller confirmed in a 2023 Google Office Hours session that unlinked brand mentions don’t pass SEO value the way backlinks do.

 That association determines whether your brand gets recommended when a user asks, “What’s the best project management tool for remote teams?” or “Which B2B SaaS companies offer the strongest AI visibility services?”

-Backlinks alone cannot build this.
-A link from Forbes passes authority to your domain — but the surrounding editorial text that mentions your brand in context is what trains AI models to associate your brand with specific problems and solutions.
+Backlinks alone can’t build this.
+A link from Forbes passes authority to your domain, but the surrounding editorial text that mentions your brand in context is what trains AI models to associate your brand with specific problems and solutions.

 Why AI Search Engines Changed the Equation